Configuration¶

 Getting a Config Instance¶

-You can get hold of the main config instance in many different ways.
+You can get hold of the main config instance (a singleton containing a deep merge of all packages configs) in many different ways.

 By importing the uvicore